vKexterPLv/VulkanBaseplate/README.md

-# VulkanBaseplate
+# VCK — Vulkan Core Kit

-Minimal, modular Vulkan baseplate designed as a clean foundation for building a custom renderer from scratch.
+Minimal, modular Vulkan helper library designed as a clean foundation for building a custom renderer from scratch.

 This project provides a controlled Vulkan environment with **explicit lifetimes**, **predictable initialization order**, and a **layered architecture** separating low-level setup from higher-level rendering systems.